CESNET/Nemea/README.md

 yum install nemea
 ```

-Note: `yum` was replaced by `dnf` in some distributions.
+Note: Latest systems (e.g. Fedora) use `dnf` instead of `yum`.

 For development purposes, there is `nemea-framework-devel` package that installs
 all needed development files and docs.

+Currently, we do not have .deb packages (for Debian/Ubuntu/...) but we are working on it.
+Please follow installation from [source codes](#source-codes)

 ## Source codes

 The whole system is based on GNU/Autotools build system that makes dependency checking and
 building process much more easier.

-To clone the read-only repositories, use:
+To clone the NEMEA repositories, use:

 ```
 git clone --recursive https://github.com/CESNET/nemea
 ```

 After successful clone and [dependencies](#dependencies) installation (**!**), use:

 ```
 ./bootstrap.sh
 ```

 that will create `configure` scripts and other needed files.

 The `configure` script supplies various possibilities of
 configuration and it uses some environmental variables that influence the build
 and compilation process.
 For more information see:

 ```
 ./configure --help
 ```

 We recommend to set paths according to the used operating system, e.g.:

 ```
 ./configure --prefix=/usr --bindir=/usr/bin/nemea --sysconfdir=/etc/nemea --libdir=/usr/lib64
 ```